Before You Try Another Money Strategy, Read This

 “If I could just get through this hard season, I’ll feel ready.”

-“Once I get my money situation figured out, I’ll finally feel secure.”
+“Once my money situation feels secure, then I’ll finally exhale.”

-“After I do a little more work, earn a little more trust, fix this one more thing… then I’ll be able to rest, create, or go after what I want.”
+“When I’ve done a little more work, earned a little more trust, fixed this one more thing… then I’ll be able to rest, create, or go after what I really want.”

 The Hungry Ghost of Scarcity

-In Buddhist teachings, there’s a powerful image that speaks to this: the hungry ghost.
-These beings are depicted with enormous bellies and tiny mouths — forever craving, never satisfied.
-No matter how much they take in, there is never enough.
+In Buddhist teachings, there’s an image that captures this feeling perfectly: the hungry ghost.
+These beings are depicted with large, empty bellies and tiny mouths — always hungry, never full.
+No matter how much they take in, satisfaction never comes.

 Why You’ve Been Taught To Wait